ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 Liquor was set out in the living room.
-They tried a yellowish bottle in which hornets were suspended, while two Brazilian engineering students figured out the soundsystem.
+They tried a yellowish bottle in which hornets were suspended, while two Brazilian engineering students figured out the sound system.
 Once they got the music working, the girls started dancing.

 Brent sat in a leather chair under a lamp with a long metal neck.
 He felt accomplished, watching everyone talking and dancing happily.
 He could see fireworks shooting off Taipei 101, tiny grains of light in the distance.

-Finally he got up, and joined the dancing, forgetting himself like he had learned at social nights in middle school.

 After midnight they ended up in a windowless room in the basement where the floor was covered with Tatami mats and cushions, listening to reggaeton.
 Brent sat up against the wall talking with a girl from Columbia, watching Emilio and Joshua give the two Brazilian girls back rubs.
 This went on for a long time.
-The orgiastic intensity, without any sex, made Brent uncomfortable.
+The orgiastic intensity made Brent uncomfortable.
 He was reminded of teaching some family friends how to masturbate back when he was eleven, across the inky darkness of a room above a boathouse in Muskoka, Canada.

 ---

-In the morning, Brent went into the laundry room to feed Helsa, feeling hungover and happy after watching the other exchange students walk down the road towards the MRT station in the mist.
+In the morning, Brent went into the laundry room to feed Helsa. he other exchange students walk down the road towards the MRT station in the mist.

 "Oh shit," he said.